discordjs/discord.js/packages/voice/README.md

 **DAVE Protocol Libraries (e2ee)**

 > [!NOTE]
 > Some Discord clients may require the DAVE protocol for end-to-end encryption in voice chat and refuse to downgrade the connection in the future.
-Ensure you have `@snazzah/davey` installed to avoid compatibility issues, as `@snazzah/davey` is only set as a dev-dependency for `@discordjs/voice` and may not install in production environments without explicit installation.
+Ensure you have `@snazzah/davey` installed to avoid compatibility issues.

 - `@snazzah/davey`: ^0.1.6